Stories of Black Britishness by Lubaina Himid

 Parra started her career as a musician and composer who, in the 1950s, greatly popularized folk music in Chile.
 She died by suicide in 1967.
 Her moving song Gracias a la Vida (Thanks to Life), created that same year, became a leading anthem.
 It was also an inspiration for the protest music genre nueva canción chilena.
 This turned out to be hugely influential in the revolutionary movements in Chile in the 1960s and 1970s.

 The 1964 exhibition Chilean Tapestries by Violeta Parra.
 Sculpture and Painting was a multi-sensory experience.
 During the five weeks of the show, one could easily stumble upon the artist who came to the museum every day to chat with visitors.
-While there, she continued working on her tapestries, playing the guitar, singing and even serving empanadas!
-Moreover, the display included not only arpilleras (patchwork stitches), but also wire sculptures, and paintings.
+While there, she continued working on her tapestries, playing the guitar, singing, and even serving empanadas!
+Moreover, the display included arpilleras (patchwork stitches), wire sculptures, and paintings.

 As art critic P. M. Grand described in his review for Le Monde: